George Orwell (1903-1950)

 introduction & biography

 Ash, Timothy Garton.
 "Orwell in 1998."
 A review of The Complete Works of George Orwell, ed.
 Peter Davison.
 The New York Review of Books 22 Oct.
-1998 [first half of article only].
+1998 [preview only].

 Ash, Timothy Garton.
 "Orwell for our time."
-"He was the most influential and prescient political writer of the 20th century . . .
-But does he have any relevance today?"
+Orwell was the most influential and prescient political writer of the 20th century, Garton notes, but does he still have relevance after the collapse of the Soviet Union?
 The Guardian 4 May 2001.

 Atwood, Margaret.
 "Orwell and Me."
-On Animal Farm and Nineteen Eighty-Four by novelist Margaret Atwood.
-The Guardian 15 June 2003.
+The novelist Margaret Atwood on the influence of Orwell's novels on her and on The Handmaid's Tale) The Guardian 15 June 2003.

 Breton, Rob.
 "Crisis?
 Whose crisis?
 George Orwell and liberal guilt."
 Orwell's take on the failure of middle-class liberals to connect with the working class.
-College Literature 29, 4 (Fall 2002) pp 47-66 [first page of article only, blurred].
+College Literature 29, 4 (Fall 2002) pp 47-66 [free at jstor].

 Crick, Bernard.
 "Orwell as a comic writer."
 Orwell Prize.